ekxide/iceoryx2-book/source/fundamentals/messaging-patterns/blackboard.md

 Blackboard in Shared Memory
 ```

-Writers and readers don't work directly on the key-value repository, but can
-retrieve entry handles for a specific key, enabling efficient access.
-These
+The blackboard messaging pattern currently allows one writer and multiple
+readers.
+These can obtain write or read permission for specific key-value
+pairs.
+The writer is then able to update the respective values efficiently,
-entry handles are used to update the corresponding value or read the latest
+while the readers can efficiently read the latest values - without having to
-value without having to iterate over the entire key-value repository again.
+iterate the complete key-value-repository again.

 Each key-value entry has a unique ID which can be sent along with events so
 listening participants are able to react to specific updates in the blackboard.